bradschwartz/jenkinsci/README.md

 Both companies I've worked for have used Jenkins, to varying levels of success.
 Saw some patterns I really liked, so wanted to replicate them here.

+A large portion of this is to see if I can, and to be able to run Jenkins locally in a way that could potentially be useful by either running Jenkinsfiles or just having access to the exact same config that would be in the cloud.

 - [x] Configuration as Code
 - [x] Plugins installed in custom controller
   - No installations on bootup